-Explore the Timeless Charm of Pencarrow House and Gardens this year!
+Explore the timeless charm of Pencarrow House and Gardens this year!

 Discover the charm of Pencarrow House and Gardens in Cornwall, the welcoming family home of the Molesworth-St Aubyns for nearly 500 years.
 Unlike many historic estates, Pencarrow is not part of the National Trust, adding to its unique appeal.